-nsfer of Command

-If the emergency requires, a Transfer of Command will be conducted and the

-following communicated to the new Incident Commander:
+- □ If the emergency requires, a Transfer of Command will be conducted and the following communicated to the new Incident Commander:

-☐ Situation status
+- □ Situation status

-☐ Plan, objectives, strategies and tactics
+- □ Plan, objectives, strategies and tactics

-☐ Current organizational structure
+- □ Current organizational structure

-☐ Resource assignment
+- □ Resource assignment

-☐ Facilities established
+- □ Facilities established

-☐ Communications plan
+- □ Communications plan

-☐ Introduction of Command Staff
+- □ Introduction of Command Staff

-Ц Hand over the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) and other

-supporting documents to the new Incident Commander.
+- □ Hand over the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02) and other supporting documents to the new Incident Commander.

-Ц Document the Transfer of Command using the Incident Briefing Form (EMP-
+- Document the Transfer of Command using the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02).

-PRG-01-PDR-01-FRM-02).

-The outgoing Incident Commander must communicate the Transfer of

-Command, including the effective time and date of the Transfer, to all

-personnel involved in the emergency as soon as practical.
+- The outgoing Incident Commander must communicate the Transfer of Command, including the effective time and date of the Transfer, to all personnel involved in the emergency as soon as practical.

-Document ID: EMP-PRG-01-PDR-01
+ERP: Annex B Document ID: EMP-PRG-01-PDR-01

-Version #: 06
+BRUNSWICK PIPELINE Version #: 07

-Issue Date: 2021-03-31
+Issue Date: 2023-03-30

-Review Date: 2022
+Owner: Manager, Operations & Engineering Review Date: 2025